ready4-dev/readyforwhatsnext/content/en/docs/Model/Analyses/Replication-Code/_index.md

 categories:
 - Documentation
 description: >
-  The code used when applying ready4 to a number of real world youth mental health policy and research projects is publicly available.
+  The code used when applying readyforwhatsnext modules to a number of real world youth mental health policy and research projects is publicly available for review and reuse.
 ---